BackHomeContact

 Scope and Shipping

 I originally planned six worlds.
 Midway through development I cut two of them because I could feel the scope starting to bury me.
 By the time I finished World 3, I was working on Everplast every single day and the motivation was completely gone.
-I did not want to abandon the project after putting months into it, but I also could not keep going at that pace.
-I was exhausted.

 "I'm basically gonna give up on the game but I'm also going to finish it."